Brandon23z/IceCreamInventoryManagement/README.txt

 * Do Not Delete Database Files.
 This Will Delete All Data In The Software.
 * Do Not Delete .exe or DLL Files.
 This Will Remove The Software From System.
 * File Processing Is Character Sensitive.
 Data Must Fit All Spaces Exactly.
+* Files must be submitted in the correct order.

 How To Use The Software
   1. Place files in a safe directory that you will access within the program.
   2. Make sure file names and the data in them are correct.
 Example files and names shown below.
   3. Click the browse button that corresponds to the file you'd like to upload.
-Files must be submitted in the correct order.
   4. Once data is processed, you may access tables with the sorted data.

 Files